How to Express Your Emotions in Writing

 The grammar mavens complain that the use of exclamation marks is vulgar and unrefined—that we should use our words to communicate our feelings.
 The poets may succeed in expressing their emotions lexically, but the rest of us will have a harder time of doing so—and in any case, poetic aloofness is surely less appropriate for many contexts of writing than are exclamation marks.
 The truth is that exclamation marks add a dimension of emotional depth to written texts by enabling readers to ‘hear’ words as they would be spoken in face-to-face communication—replete with those facial expressions, tones of voice, and gestures that enable observers to see and hear emotions.
 As I see it, the norms that govern the use of exclamation marks in writing ought to be the same norms that govern the use of expressive tones of voice in face-to-face communication.
 If it’s appropriate to speak in an overtly excited, agitated, or otherwise forceful tone, then it should also be appropriate to conclude the writing of those same words with an exclamation mark.
 The purpose of the exclamation mark is to make the written message more like the spoken one, since it is in the latter that our emotions truly come alive.

-Trip Glazer is Visiting Assistant Professor of Philosophy at the University of Arkansas.
-This essay is based on his paper ‘On the Virtual Expression of Emotion in Writing’, published in the British Journal of Aesthetics.
-His research interests are primarily in the philosophy of emotion and the philosophy of language.
+This essay is based on the article ‘On the Virtual Expression of Emotion in Writing’ by Trip Glazer, published in the British Journal of Aesthetics.